FahmidulHaquee/21-blackjack/Javascript/Functional-based/README.md

 ## playerTurn(deck, playerHand, logger = defaultLogger)

 This function enables the player to make choice of whether to hit or stick.
 3 inputs are passed to this function, including the deck, player's hand, and a logger.
 The deck is used to draw cards from, and excludes cards drawn previously.
 The player's hand is drawn as part of the main play() function, and is passed to determine the dealer's points and next moves.
-The logger..
+The logger function is used to create an output on the command line which is suitable for feeding into tests, as opposed to the usual console.log() which cannot feed it's output.

 First, the user is prompted, and then an action is performed based on their input.
 If the user decides to hit, the score for their hand is re-calculated.
 Then, an object is returned based on their hand score: